sharvin18/Authentication-Passport/README.md

 ### MongoDB

-Open "config/keys.js" and add your MongoDB URI, local or Atlas
+Open [keys](config/keys.js) file and add your MongoDB URI, local or Atlas